TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

 In the configuration the elements are configured by the "items" array.
 Each entry in the array contains pairs of label/value.
-Notice the third entry of the “items” array.
+Notice the third entry of the "items" array.
 It defines a  *divider* .
 This value cannot be selected.
 It only helps to divide the list of options with a label indicating a new section.